xavierpeyret/roots.1.0/README.md

 =========

-Roots is my personal responsive front-end framework. used to quickly start a new project
+Roots is my personal responsive front-end framework.
+Used to quickly start a new project